AdaCore/learn/content/courses/advanced-ada/parts/data_types/numerics.rst

 subtype.

-Attribute: :ada:`'Scale`
+Attribute: :ada:`Scale`
 ^^^^^^^^^^^^^^^^^^^^^^^^

-According to the Ada Reference Manual, the :ada:`'Scale` attribute "indicates the position of the point relative to the rightmost significant digits of values" of a decimal type.
+According to the Ada Reference Manual, the :ada:`Scale` attribute "indicates the position of the point relative to the rightmost significant digits of values" of a decimal type.
 For example:

-- If the value of :ada:`'Scale` is two, then there are two decimal digits after the decimal point.
+- If the value of :ada:`Scale` is two, then there are two decimal digits after the decimal point.

-- If the value of :ada:`'Scale` is negative, that implies that the :ada:`'Delta` is a power of 10 greater than 1, and it would be the number of zero digits that every value would end in.
+- If the value of :ada:`Scale` is negative, that implies that the :ada:`Delta` is a power of 10 greater than 1, and it would be the number of zero digits that every value would end in.

-The :ada:`'Scale` corresponds to the N used in the :ada:`delta 10.0 ** (-N)`
+The :ada:`Scale` corresponds to the N used in the :ada:`delta 10.0 ** (-N)`
 expression of the type declaration.
 For example, if we write :ada:`delta 10.0 ** (-3)` in the declaration of a type :ada:`T`, then the value of :ada:`T'Scale` is three.